 Distracted driving causes about 400,000 injuries and 3,000 deaths on U.S. roads and highways.
 Distracted driving can be defined as the practice of driving a car or other motor vehicle while engaged in another activity.
 More often than not, distracted driving accidents are caused by drivers who talk on the phone as well as read or send a text message while driving.

 However, there are many other types of activities that may distract a driver from staying focused on the road.
 In Pennsylvania, many forms of distracted driving are prohibited by law.
-Our Philadelphia distracted driver accident attorney from Dan Doyle Law Group explains that Pennsylvania makes it illegal to text while operating a motor vehicle.
+Our car accident lawyers in Philadelphia from Dan Doyle Law Group explains that Pennsylvania makes it illegal to text while operating a motor vehicle.

 Pennsylvania’s texting-while-driving ban applies to not only cellphones and smartphones, but also computers, laptops, tablets, smartwatches and other electronic devices that can be used to send and receive text messages or emails as well as surf the Internet.